Project Risk Management — An 8-Step Process to Success

 For example, motivating the team to put in some extra work with a bonus increases your chances of positive risk occurrence, but it’s far from a guarantee.

-Accepting the positive risk simply means acknowledging it — but not taking any effort to increase its chances of happening.
+Accepting the positive risk simply means acknowledging it — but not making any effort to increase its chances of happening.

 Conclusion: Risk management is paramount to increasing project success rates

-Risk management is one of the most important hard skills for project managers to master.
+Risk management is one of the most important project management hard skills to master.
 This is because risks are all but a certainty in project management.
 The projects that effectively account for everything that can go wrong are the ones most likely to succeed.

 With this guide in hand, you have all the knowledge needed to create a risk management plan and avoid some common pitfalls.